musesum/Tr3/README.md

         support new scalars for ML

 Research

-    Bio Neurons have axons with thousands of connections to nodes Neocortex described has having a hierarchy of neurons conjecture - possibly an n-gram of context can be modeled with McCullough-Pitts [Culbertson Brains of Robots] use neuro-plasticity to reconfigure n-grams
-            maybe a biological Huffman machine

     Tr3 Visitor pattern is an artificial n-gram set of nodes may be enhanced with ADSR Envelops